Frankfurt homosexual trials: The gay community in Frankfurt

-While a gay community existed in Frankfurt prior to WWII, the Nazi party's seizure of power led to a massive persecution of gay men, and the visible gay scene in Frankfurt disappeared completely.
-After the Second World War, the community was rebuilt, with well-known meeting places including the Kleist Casino at Freßgass 6 and the Felsenkeller in Luginsland 1.
+While a gay community existed in Frankfurt prior to the Second World War, the Nazi party's seizure of power, especially after the Night of the Long Knives, led to a massive persecution of gay men, and the visible gay scene in Frankfurt disappeared completely.
+After WWII, the community was rebuilt, with well-known meeting places including the Kleist Casino in the Freßgass 6 and the Felsenkeller in Luginsland 1.
 The Felsenkeller had a license that allowed men to dance together there.
-The first organization of homosexuals, the "Association for Humanitarian Lifestyle" (VhL), had a seat in the Felsenkeller.
-Although homosexual activity was a criminal offenses under German law, enforcement was initially lax.
+The first organization of homosexuals, the "Association for Humanitarian Lifestyle" (Verein für humanitäre Lebensgestaltung, or VhL), had a seat in the Felsenkeller.
+A prostitution hotspot emerged in the Taunusanlage park, where 80 to 100 male prostitutes offered their services.
+Although homosexual activity was a criminal offense under German law, the enforcement of those laws was initially lax.
 This led many people in Frankfurt's gay community to believe that the relevant criminal provisions were no longer applicable.

 Legal background

-In 1950, Paragraph 175, a provision in the German criminal code which criminalized homosexuality, was still in effect.
+In 1950s, Paragraph 175 (also known as § 175), a provision in the German Criminal Code (StGB) which criminalized homosexuality, was still in effect.
 The code had remained unchanged since it was amended to be more severe in 1935.
-At that time the Nazi party extended § 175, so that criminality included all "lewd" acts - in extreme cases this could also be interpreted as eye contact between men.
+At that time the Nazi party extended § 175, so that criminality included all "lewd" acts, which in extreme cases could also be interpreted as eye contact between men.
 Section 175a of the Criminal Code, also newly inserted in 1935, stipulated that the offence could incur a sentence of up to 10 years.

 After the war, the Allied Control Council suspended a number of Nazi-era laws and legislative changes.
-The regulations of § 175 and 175a remained in force and were incorporated into the Federal German Criminal Code in 1949.
+The regulations of § 175 and § 175a remained in force and were incorporated into the Federal German Criminal Code in 1949.
 In a general clause, the Control Council had decreed that any amendment of criminal law made by the National Socialists should be checked on a case-by-case basis to determine whether they conformed to the rule of law.
 This also applied to Section 175a of the Criminal Code.